IlyasMoutawwakil/tutorials-app/README.md

 # tutorials-app
-A project website that I started building to learning in Django
+A project website that I started building to learn Django

 ## To run
 Get your python environement ready (pip install django).